 Element Purpose Section

 Total Fixed Remuneration (TFR)

 Comprises of a cash salary, superannuation and non-monetary benefits.
 Provides a competitive cash salary, determined by the scope of the role and benchmarked to ensure it remains competitive to attract and retain required capability.
 9.4.7

 Variable Remuneration

 Short Term Incentives (STI)

 Annual incentive opportunity paid in cash.
 Rewards performance in executing the 12-month strategic priorities of the Company.
 9.4.8

 Long Term Incentive (LTI)

 Granted as Performance Rights vesting over a three-year period upon meeting performance objectives.
 To reward longer term performance and achievement of strategic objectives aligned with shareholder interests.
 9.4.9

 Retention Rights

 Implemented for the year ended 30 June 2023 only as a one-off issue.
-Granted as Performance Rights subject to a 3.5-year continued service vesting condition.
-Developed to mitigate the impact of the current labour constraints in the resources industry and ensure business continuity 9.4.10
+Granted as Performance Rights subject to a 3.5-year continued service vesting condition. as labour constraints in the resources industry and